macklab/3DSPACE/README.md

 ```

 Simplest generation command.
 Generates 400x300 images from all three perspective
 stepping through the dimensions in 0.2 units.
+Note the -v docker parameter to
+mount a directory to output images.
 ```shell
 docker run -rm -it -v /data/output:/output \
   macklabuoft/3dspace:latest --step 0.2 --width 400 --height 300